 Cookie Monster is one of my favorite cartoon characters/muppets/puppets, so when I saw this blue, cookie loaded ice cream all over the internet, I had to make it for myself.
 This ice cream is vanilla based with two different types of cookies in it, so it’s a loved ice cream for all ages.

 You might think to yourself, “I don’t have an ice cream machine” or “This is too hard.”
 Stop thinking that because you don’t need an ice cream machine and it’s as easy as going to an ice cream parlor and picking out your favorite flavor.
 All you need is a stand mixer or a hand mixer.
 If you don’t have an electric mixer, you can use a whisk, but you will just need a little more arm strength and stamina.

-In the bowl of your stand mixer, start whipping up your heavy whipping cream until barely soft peaks form, or until it doubles in size.
+- In your stand mixer, whip up your heavy whipping cream until barely soft peaks form, or until it doubles in size.

 If you don’t feel comfortable using food coloring in your desserts, no worries.
 Freeze-dried blueberries will be able to create that bright blue color you’re looking for.